 Conclusion: We propose that the large inconsistencies in findings among studies in the field are due to differences in subdiagnoses among the included children with ASD.
 Well-phenotyped ASD samples are needed to understand the biological and immunological mechanisms underpinning ASD and its subdiagnoses.
 Future research should apply new strategies to scrutinize the link between ASD and changes in immune responsivity.
 Important new research avenues are to investigate the associations (a) between different ASD phenotypes and aberrations in (auto)immune pathways and (b) between reduced natural regulatory autoimmune responses during pregnancy, which are in turn associated with increased oxidative and nitrosative stress in maternal blood and putative detrimental effects in the offspring.

-Autism spectrum disorders, immunology, autoimmunity, prenatal infections, cytokines.
+Autism spectrum disorders, immunology, autoimmunity, prenatal infections, cytokines, neurodevelopment.

-Faculty of Health and Social Sciences University College of Southeast Norway Postal address: P.O.
-Box 7053 NO-3007 Drammen, Children’s ward Innlandet Hospital (Health Authority) Lillehammer, Department of Pediatric Research University of Oslo Oslo University Hospital , Gillberg Neuropsychiatry Centre Sahlgrenska Academy University of Gothenburg, Faculty of Medicine University of Bangkok Chulalongkorn
+Faculty of Health and Social Sciences, University of Southeast Norway, P.O.
+Box 7053, NO-3007 Drammen, Children`s Ward, Innlandet Hospital (Health Authority), Lillehammer, Department of Pediatric Research, University of Oslo, Oslo University Hospital, Gillberg Neuropsychiatry Centre, Sahlgrenska Academy, University of Gothenburg, Faculty of Medicine, University of Bangkok, Chulalongkorn